profandyfield/discovr/README.md

 - **discovr_06**: The beast of bias.
 Restructuring data from messy to tidy format (and back).
 Spotting outliers using histograms and boxplots.
 Calculating *z*-scores (standardizing scores).
 Writing your own function.
-Using z-scores to detect outliers.
+Using *z*-scores to detect outliers.
 Q-Q plots.
   Calculating skewness, kurtosis and the number of valid cases.
 Grouping summary statistics by multiple categorical/grouping variables.
 - **discovr_07**: Associations.
 Plotting data with GGally.
 Pearson’s